-Note: At least one CD-ROM drive and one 1.44M floppy drive are necessary to make "IWILL Diskette Creator" work properly.
+Note: At least one CD-ROM drive and one 1.44M floppy drive are needed to use "IWILL Diskette Creator".

 Follow the instructions below to make your own device driver floppy diskettes if you have a CD-ROM with IDE interface.
-If you have already installed SCSI CD-ROM, please make sure your SCSI host adapter supports bootable CD-ROM, and then proceed directly to step h, and then finish the procedure.
+If you have already installed a SCSI CD-ROM, please make sure your SCSI host adapter supports bootable CD-ROM, and then proceed directly to step h, and then complete steps h through j.

 - a.
 First, power-on or "boot" your system. - b.
-Press < Del> key during boot sequence to enter " CMOS Setup Utility" - c.
-Use arrow keys to select "BIOS FEATURES SETUP" on the menu, then press "Enter." - d.
-Select "Boot Sequence" and change the default setting from A. C. SCSI to "CD-ROM, C. A" using Page Up /Page Down key. - e.
+Press < Del> key during boot sequence to enter CMOS Setup Utility - c.
+Use arrow keys to select ADVANCED BIOS FEATURES on the menu, then press <Enter>. - d.
+Select First Boot Device and change the default setting from Floppy to CDROM using Page Up /Page Down key. - e.
 Press <Esc> key to go back to CMOS SETUP Utility menu. - f.
-Press <F10> to select "Save and Exit Setup" - g.
-Press "Y" then "Enter" to complete.
+Press <F10> to select Save and Exit Setup - g.
+Type "Y" then <Enter> to complete.
 Now you are able to boot up the system from the CD-ROM. - h.
-Insert the Power Installer CD into the CD-ROM drive and re-start the computer. - i.
-IWILL Diskette Creator will now execute automatically for making your own driver diskettes. - j.
+Insert the Power Installer CD into the CD-ROM drive and re-start the computer. - IWILL Diskette Creator will now execute automatically for making your own driver diskettes. - j.
 Make the desired driver diskettes according to the instructions displayed on screen.